astrom-tom/dfitspy/paper.md

 As dfits and fitsort, dfitspy is able to display in the terminal the result of a metadata search and is able to grep certain values of keywords inside large samples of files.
 Therefore it can be used directly with the command line interface.
-Nevertheless, dfitspy can be, and it is its strength, imported as a python module the user can use these functionnalities inside another python code or the python interpretor.
+Nevertheless, dfitspy can be, and it is its strength, imported as a python module and the user can use these functionnalities inside another python code or the python interpretor.